tkrotoff/react-form-with-constraints/README.md

 </FieldFeedbacks>
 ```

-...or ignore them and rely on `when` functions:
+...and/or rely on `when` functions:

 ```JSX
 <label htmlFor="username">Username</label>